rodjek/rspec-puppet/README.md

 # RSpec tests for your Puppet manifests

 This is a work in progress.
+Documentation is coming, I swear.

+## Installation

+   gem install rspec-puppet

 ## Using
 To test that